 There are two types of arbitration: binding or non-binding.
 If the parties do not want a binding decision, the arbitrator can still provide a neutral l evaluation of their case.

-What Is A Judge Pro Tempore?
+What Is A Temporary Judge?

 The same protections and rights that are available in the public court process are available with a temporary judge.
 The judgment of a private judge is just as effective as one obtained in court and, therefore, you have the same rights to an appeal if necessary.